-Bloomberg reported this week that earlier this year, Bausch Health Cos.
-Inc., manufacturer of Shower to Shower, quietly reformulated the body powder, replacing the talcum powder in the product with cornstarch, “to keep the product in line with market trends and customer preferences,” company spokeswoman Lainie Keller said in a statement.
-“This formula change was not made due to any safety concerns,” according to the statement.
+Bloomberg has reported that earlier this year, Bausch Health Cos.
+Inc., manufacturer of Shower to Shower, quietly reformulated the body powder.
+Bausch replaced the talcum powder in its product with cornstarch “to keep the product in line with market trends and customer preferences,” company spokeswoman Lainie Keller said in a statement.
+“This formula change was not made due to any safety concerns,” she continued.

-The reformulation revelation comes after Johnson & Johnson last month issued a recall of one lot – about 33,000 bottles — of 22-ounce bottles of its talc-containing Johnson’s Baby Powder after testing by the Food and Drug Administration (FDA) revealed the talc was contaminated with asbestos, a known carcinogen.
+The change comes after Johnson & Johnson issued a recall of one lot — nearly 33,000 bottles — of Johnson’s Baby Powder.
+The company issued the recall after testing by the Food and Drug Administration (FDA) revealed that asbestos, a known carcinogen, was present in the talc.
 The announcement prompted several retailers like CVS Health, Walmart, and Rite Aid to pull all 22-ounce bottles of Johnson’s Baby Powder – including those not named in the recall – out of concern.

-Bausch said the last talc-containing lot of Shower to Shower was distributed in February.
+Bausch said it distributed the last talc-containing lot of Shower to Shower in February.

-Shower to Shower was manufactured by Johnson & Johnson until 2012, when Valeant Pharmaceuticals Inc., Bausch’s predecessor, purchased the rights to the product for $150 million.
+Johnson & Johnson manufactured Shower to Shower body powder until 2012, when Bausch’s predecessor, Valeant Pharmaceuticals Inc., purchased the rights to the product for $150 million.

 According to Securities and Exchange Commission (SEC) filings, Johnson & Johnson is responsible for Bausch’s liability in any talc lawsuits involving Shower to Shower until March 2020.